Jeswin-8801/Obsidian-Notes/Tech Notes/01 - Python Scripting and Automation/Automation Tools/Automation Tools.md

 6. **Schedule**: Simplifies the scheduling of periodic tasks.
 Easy way to set up cron-like job schedules.

 7. **Pandas**: For data manipulation and analysis.
 Essential when dealing with data-heavy automation.

-8. **Logging**: Built-in module for tracking events in your script, crucial for debugging.

-9. **ConfigParser**: For handling configurations, helpful in larger automation projects.
+8. **ConfigParser**: For handling configurations, helpful in larger automation projects.

-10. **APScheduler**: For advanced scheduling, offers flexibility beyond the simple `schedule` library.
+9. **APScheduler**: For advanced scheduling, offers flexibility beyond the simple `schedule` library.